 Yes, everyone should be social distancing from anyone not in your household or support bubble until the Government advises otherwise.
 You should also try to maintain social distancing if providing informal childcare within a childcare bubble.

 Self-isolation is the most effective way to prevent the spread of coronavirus and should be done if you show symptoms of coronavirus including:

 - A loss of, or change in, your normal sense of taste or smell (anosmia)

-If you display any of the symptoms outlined above you must self-isolate at home for at least 10 days from when your symptoms started and order a test and wait for your result.
+If you display any of the symptoms outlined above you must self-isolate at home for at least ten days from when your symptoms started and order a test and wait for your result.

-Consider alerting the people that you have had close contact within the last 48 hours to let them know you have symptoms of coronavirus COVID-19.
+Consider alerting the people that you have had close contact with in the last 48 hours to let them know you have symptoms of COVID-19.

-You and the rest of your household, even those that aren’t displaying symptoms, must stay indoors and where possible, avoid contact with others.
+You and the rest of your household, even those that aren’t displaying symptoms, must self-isolate and avoid contact with others.
 This includes stopping day-to-day activities, such as shopping for food or collecting medication.